nginx-le/nginx-le/README.md

   and their certificates carry no responder URL.
 If you bring your own certificate from a CA that still publishes one, or one with the Must-Staple extension, enable `ssl_stapling` and `ssl_stapling_verify` in your own `server` block.
-- `script/entrypoint.sh` requests LE certificate and will refresh every 10 days in case if certificate is close to expiration (30day)
+- `script/entrypoint.sh` requests LE certificate and will refresh every 10 days in case if certificate is close to expiration (30day), misses one of the `LE_FQDN` domains, doesn't match the installed key or lost its chain file
 - `script/le.sh` gets SSL
 - nginx-le on [docker-hub](https://hub.docker.com/r/umputun/nginx-le/)
 - **A+** overall rating on [ssllabs](https://www.ssllabs.com/ssltest/index.html)